The Latest Battle - Yosemite Wilderness Plan

-The Latest Battle - Sequoia National Park - Kings Canyon
+The Last Battle - Kings Canyon-Sequoia National Park

 To fight for the rights of Disabled Equestrians to access public parks, forests and open space.
 The Americans with Disabilities Act of 1990, Architectural Barriers Act of 1968 and Rehabilitation Act of 1973 prohibit discrimination against the disabled